ektrah/nsec/docs/api/nsec.cryptography.key.md

 : The algorithm for the key does not support the specified format.

 InvalidOperationException
-: The flags for the key do not allow the key to be exported.
+: The export policy for the key do not allow the key to be exported.

 NotSupportedException
 : The algorithm for the key does not support exporting keys.